gilbert-khonstantine/gideon/README.md

 download or clone web2py,
 download chromedriver and set it to your path under db.py crawler function.

+For python library, please install the following packages as these are used: string, sklearn, numpy, pandas, google-search, beautifulsoup4, requests, html2text, readability-lxml, tqdm, urllib.request, selenium, PIL, wordcloud, matplotlib

 After you have done the requirements, move this gideon file in web2py/applications/, then you can run it locally through web2py server.